 As one of only two landlocked countries in the Americas, Bolivia is considered one of the world's most remote countries - making it even more exciting to discover!
-The tourism industry in Bolivia has been slow to start but is quickly picking up pace with most visitors coming for holidays ...
+The tourism industry in Bolivia has been slow to start but is quickly picking up pace with most visitors coming for holidays and trips from its neighbouring countries of ...

 Experience the untouched world of the Amazon rainforest.
 Wander along jungle trails on the lookout for monkeys, parrots, otters and caymans, and sleep in a nature lodge lit by candles and kerosene lamps